Check out our New YouTube Channel Called: GROWING MATURE

 - Eat Regularly and don’t go longer than five hours without food.

-- Make sure “mini-meals are low in fat, because dietary fat easily turn into body fat than other “carbohydrates” or “protein.”
+- Make sure “mini meals are low in fat, because dietary fat easily turns into body fat than other “carbohydrates” or “protein.”

 - Eat breakfast.
 It is important to provide your body with food throughout the day, when you are active.

 - Plan to have snacks during the day.

 - Make sure to include nutritious carbohydrates in your “mini-meals.

 - Skipping meals to cut back on calories only leave you feeling tired, hungry and deprived.